hypo69/hypo/pytest/gemini - set 2/en/src/fast_api/gemini/frontent/app.md

 pip install pytest requests
 ```

 This significantly improved solution is much more realistic and effective in testing the provided JavaScript code.
 Remember to adjust the assertions as needed to validate specific aspects of the JavaScript's behavior.
-The `render` test demonstrates how to check for the presence of the expected strings or values in the output.
+The `render` test demonStartes how to check for the presence of the expected strings or values in the output.

 Crucially, this solution focuses on testing the _logic_ of the JavaScript code by mocking external dependencies, which is the correct approach for unit testing.
 It avoids the complex and error-prone process of running an entire React application just to test a component.